STOCD/OSCR-server/NOTES.md

 Ideally there would be two models here.
     - A ladder model which represents a map/difficulty (e.g. ISE, Solo ISE)
-    - A ladder results model which is a foreign key to a ladder which contains a combat log and its metadata.
+    - A ladder results model which is referenced by a ladder which contains metadata about a specific player, on the ladder, and a reference to the related combatlog data.

 Having an individual ladder results model/view allows for querying by various fields (e.g.):